allanmboyd/exceptions/README.md

 -----

 The API is very trivial.
 An Exception object has a `name` and a `thro` function.
-The name is used for identification and the function is used to throw an Error with that name along with a message passed into the thro function.
-Here is an example that throws an IllegalStateException with a message of "Bad State"; it catches it and logs the message:
+The name is used for identification and the function is used to throw an Error with that name along with a message passed into the `thro` function.
+Here is an example that throws an IllegalStateException with a message of "Bad state"; it catches it and logs the message:

     var exceptions = require("exceptions");
     try {
         exceptions.ILLEGAL_STATE.thro("Bad state");
     } catch (error) {